Back to the home page

 Press Enter.
 Type your password when prompted.
 In Ubuntu this remains entirely invisible, not even dots will show when you type it, that's normal.
 In Mint this has changed: you'll see asterisks when you type.
 Press Enter again.

-Copy/paste the following blue command line into the terminal:
+Copy/paste the following blue command line into the terminal, which sets an absolute maximum size of 250 MB:

 echo "vm.dirty_background_bytes=262144000" | sudo tee -a /etc/sysctl.d/8-writing.conf